 The Schwinn Roadster is a classic tricycle that is loved by many kids and has amazing ratings on Amazon, so what could possibly be wrong with it?
 For a tricycle, there isn’t anything wrong with it!
 It’s a great tricycle, but it’s still a tricycle.
 Kids won’t be able to travel very far on the Roadster and are usually limited to riding only on paved surfaces.
 Kids can easily ride miles on a balance bike on various surfaces, from uphill dirt paths to paved skate parks.

-Training Wheels Don’t Train: Why You Need a Balance Bike Instead: Further proof of why Balance Bikes are taking over the kids’ biking world.
+Balance Bike vs Training Wheels: 5 Reasons Why Balance Bikes are Better: Further proof of why Balance Bikes are taking over the kids’ biking world.